 We need community support to create more lessons and share them through teacher workshops.

 Alison Kysia will lead this project.
 She has worked with us in the past on the following lessons and articles:

 - Congo, Coltan, and Cell Phones: A People’s History

 - A People’s History of Muslims in the United States

 - The Green Feather Movement

 - Bashing Howard Zinn: A Critical Look at One of the Critics

 The total funding needed to complete this project is $121,600.
-We just received a grant of $10,000 from the Robert W. Deutsch Foundation, officially launching the project.
+We have received a total of $20,000 from the Robert W. Deutsch Foundation and the California Charitable Foundation to officially launch the project.
 Now we need YOUR help.